 - Tag placement is uncomfortable (simply remove)

-I’m a huge fan of looking the part when I’m rolling.
-While I absolutely love the art of Brazilian Jiu Jitsu, I also like looking fresh when I’m rolling.
+I’m a huge fan of looking at the part when I’m rolling.
+While I absolutely love the art of Brazilian Jiu-Jitsu, I also like looking fresh when I’m rolling.
 For those of you who are just as much into your aesthetics as you are the performance of your equipment, this is most certainly the choice for you.
-Needless to say I will be purchasing another one of these in the near future.
+Needless to say, I will be purchasing another one of these in the near future.

-Venum is growing from strength to strength with their range of combat sport equipment and clothing.
-You don’t need to search very hard to see their branding plastered all around the world, especially in fight organisations such as the Ultimate Fighting Championship (UFC) among many others.
-The Venum Power 2.0 is for the person that is looking for a full on premium feel when they real in their gi.
+Venum is growing from strength to strength with its range of combat sports equipment and clothing.
+You don’t need to search very hard to see their branding plastered all around the world, especially in fight organizations such as the Ultimate Fighting Championship (UFC) among many others.
+The Venum Power 2.0 is for the person that is looking for a full-on premium feel when they real in their gi.
 While some prefer mobility, others prefer strength and support.